15 Types of Coaching Inside and Outside The Workplace

 Performance coaching (coaching for performance)

 Career coaching is a process of helping people identify and achieve their career goals.
-It involves the use of positive psychology to help people develop the necessary skills and mindset to be successful in their career.
-Career coaching can be very helpful for people who are struggling to find their career path or who want to advance in their current career.
+It involves the use of positive psychology to help people develop the necessary skills and mindset to be successful in their careers.

 A good sales coach will be able to identify areas where your reps need improvement, and then provide them with guidance on how to improve.
 They'll also need to be able to motivate the reps and help them stay focused on their goals.